 The Academic Director (Dr Alexandra Lumbers) has general responsibility for the academic administration of the College, including students' academic progress.
 She is happy to see you about any matter that is troubling you.
-An appointment to see her can be made by calling in to the Academic Office to see the Academic Services Manager (Sailesh Vyas), or by emailing academic.director@jesus.ox.ac.uk.
+An appointment to see her can be made by calling in to the Academic Office or by emailing alexandra.lumbers@jesus.ox.ac.uk.